supercoinproject/supercoin-non-anon/README.md

 	- Every day there will be a block with 16X normal payment (initial 8192 coins)
 	- Every 5 days there will be a block with 128X normal payment (initial 65536 coins)

-- block payout will be halved every 45 days
-- minimum PoW payout for will be 1 coin/block
+- block payout will maintain at 512 coins for 20 block days, then at 256 coins/block for 5 days.
+After it the PoW will be shutdown.

 PoS
 - 20 sec PoS block time